 - Ear pain

 If you are feeling dizzy or unbalanced, it is advised that you avoid driving, using tools and machinery, or working at heights.
 Symptoms normally last anywhere from a few days to several weeks, but particularly bad cases can persist for months or even years after the initial viral infection has gone.

 If you are experiencing balance symptoms without hearing loss, you could actually be suffering from a condition known as vestibular neuronitis.
 Both terms are used interchangeably, with only a very slight difference in symptoms.

 Labyrinthitis and vestibular neuronitis are both viral infections, caused by common illnesses such as sore throats, glandular fever, colds or flu.
 Other causes are less likely, but certain other conditions may have symptoms that encourage labryrinthitis:

 - Bacterial infection in the middle ear

 - Blood circulation blockage to part of the brain

 - A side effect of medication (very rare)

-For sudden attacks of vertigo that are accompanied by deafness in one ear, it is advised that you seek urgent medical attention, as it could be a sign of blocked blood vessels to the brain.
+For sudden attacks of vertigo that are accompanied by deafness in one ear, it is advised that you seek urgent medical attention, as it could be a sign of blocked blood vessels to the brain or there may be additional problems which may need hearing aid support.
 For less intense but more persistent cases, your local doctor may prescribe anti-sickness medication to help with the vertigo, or a short course of steroid tablets that will encourage the inflammation to reduce quicker.
 If symptoms do not clear up within a few weeks, you may be referred for vestibular rehabilitation therapy.